 The Digital Forensics program provides a sound educational foundation for the performance of professional activities within the digital forensics arena.
 A sequence of courses is offered which will enable students to: (1) develop a knowledge base about computer crime, digital evidence and technological investigations; (2) adopt a set of professional values; and (3) develop skills related to professional activity in the field of digital forensics.
-Students completing the Digital Forensics program will be prepared to enter the field of computer forensics in a public or private environment as computer crime investigators, computer crime analysts, computer forensics investigators, computer forensics technicians, computer forensics analysts, Internet security technicians and Internet security analysts.
+Students completing the Digital Forensics program will be prepared to enter the field of digital forensics in a public or private environment as technology focused crime investigators, digital forensics analysts or examiners, digital evidence technicians, Internet security specialists and network security analysts.
 Individuals currently working in this or a related field will substantially enhance their knowledge and skills.

 Student Learning Outcomes:

 Upon completion of this program graduates will be able to:

 - Apply criminal investigation techniques to basic digital forensic investigations.

 - Conduct analyses of digital media and recover digital evidence.

 - Explain the concept of network intrusions and describe the techniques that intruders use to penetrate and damage networks.

 - Employ surveillance methods to prevent intrusions.

 - Uncover digital evidence of criminal activity in networks, computers, and other digital devices.

 Program Entry Requirements:

 Students entering the curriculum are required to demonstrate competency in basic skills by acceptable performance on the College's placement tests (English 101 placement).
 Some students, as part of the curriculum, may be required to complete appropriate developmental English and mathematics courses.

 Students will also be required to submit to a criminal record check and may be excluded from the program for convictions.

 Program of Study and Graduation Requirements:

 To qualify for the Associate in Applied Science (A.A.S.) degree in Digital Forensics, the student must complete a minimum of 62 prescribed credit hours and attain a minimum grade point average of 2.0 (“C” average).

 Credit for Prior Academic Experiences:

 Persons who have graduated from the Philadelphia Police Academy may be eligible to receive academic credit for Justice 101, Justice 221, Justice 241 and Justice 261.
 For more information, contact the Digital Forensics curriculum coordinator.

 Digital Forensics Course Sequence